• HOME

 Organize using baskets in a closet

 And they are very functional on shelves too.
+They keep things look neat and tidy and are easy access to your accessories.

 Basket storage on shelf in organized closet

-Last, add a rug to your small or large walk in closet to dress it up.
+Last, add a rug to your small or large walk-in closet to dress it up.
 It is very important if you have wood floors.
 But if you have carpet still consider a rug to give your small space character.

 White rug in closet